MuckRock/documentcloud/docs/api/api.md

 to arbitrary keys.
 This is represented as a JSON object, where each key has a list of strings as a value.
 The special key `_tag` is used by the front end to represent tags.
 These values are useful for searching and organizing documents.
+You may directly set or update the data from the document endpoints, but these additional endpoints are supplied to add or remove data on a per key basis.

 #### Fields